 |Counselling and Psychotherapy||Coaching|

-|Extensive personal therapy required to “work on your own stuff” – to identify the therapist’s own blind spots so they can manage reactions or viewpoints unhelpful to a client||No personal therapy required|
+|Extensive personal therapy required to “work on your own stuff” – this ensures the therapist is finely tuned to their own biases, thought processes and emotional reactions in sessions.||No personal therapy required|

-|Helps you look at your experiences to understand and change the present and future||Helps you see clearly where you are today and find ways to move towards your goals|
+|Helps you work through and with your past experiences to understand and change your present and future.||Helps you see clearly where you are today and identify options to move towards your stated goal|

-|Helps you recognise and solve things for yourself for sustainable long-term change||Helps you set and achieve goals|
+|Helps you recognise and solve things for yourself for sustainable long-term change||Helps you set your goals|

-|Takes a bit longer: 3 – 12 months is recommended||Generally a more short-term approach|
+|Takes longer: 3 – 12 months is recommended||Generally a more short-term approach|

-|Extensive regulation: training and study in human development, thinking and emotions, a minimum of 100+ client practice hours (there are different levels of accreditation), followed by close ongoing supervision by another therapist.||Training varies: Coaches must do some hours of coaching before being eligible to register with the different coaching associations.
-Unregulated at present.|
+Training varies: Coaches must do some hours of coaching before being eligible to register with the different coaching associations.

 Our online Therapy Room will work with most modern browsers.
 We recommend Google Chrome!
 The technology we use is a standard part of most browsers, and the easiest way to check is to use this testing tool: